Get help if you or someone you know is being abused by a partner or family member.

-Domestic violence and abuse is very often repeated; can be random and it is the habitual use of intimidation to control another person.
+Domestic violence and abuse is very often repeated.
+It can be random and it is the habitual use of intimidation to control another person.
 This is usually a partner, ex-partner or other family member.
-It is most commonly committed within the home but tactics can be used out in public.
+It is most commonly committed within the home, but tactics can be used out in public.

 Domestic abuse and violence can affect anyone in a close relationship, regardless of their sexuality.
 Although domestic violence is most commonly experienced by women and perpetrated by men, remember that men can also be victims.

-If you are a victim then it is important to remember that you are not to blame.
+If you are a victim, then it is important to remember that you are not to blame.
 Domestic abuse is a crime, but taking action against a partner/ex-partner or family member can be hard.
-There are local and national organisations that can and will give you all the support and advice you need to support you through this difficult time.
+There are local and national organisations that will support you through this difficult time.

 Abuse increases when a person leaves or has recently left an abusive partner.
 Please seek advice from our local services if you are considering leaving.

 - What should I do if I’m a victim?
 [PDF, 104Kb]

 - I am a victim – but I want to leave [PDF, 152]

 - What can I do – I’m just a kid?
 [PDF, 133Kb]

 If you are in immediate danger, phone 999.
 Or get someone else to phone and state whether you need the police, ambulance or fire service.
 Move to a safe place – avoiding kitchens or stairs, and stay near a door for a quick escape.
 If in doubt, get out.